-When change of an "Incomplete" (I) or "In Progress" (IP) grade alters a student's academic status (see Table of Non-Grade Designations on pg.
-33), the student is notified of the change in writing by Records and Admissions.
+When change of an "Incomplete" (I) or "In Progress" (IP) grade alters a student's academic status, the student is notified of the change in writing by Records and Admissions.
 When the changes are formally adjusted, students are placed on academic probation or suspension and the restriction is effective immediately.